intrinseca/supernote-viewer/README.md

 ## Configuration

-Create a `settings.toml` file in your working directory, containing the supernote's IP address.
+Create a `settings.toml` file in your profile config directory (on windows, `%LOCALAPPDATA%`), with the address of your supernote:

 ```
 supernote_address = "192.0.2.1"